tigersoldier/company-lsp/README.md

 ## Defining completion snippet for a certain language

-If the language server for that language doesn't support returning snippets, you can customize the variable `company-lsp--snippet-functions` do define snippets for candidates. `company-lsp--snippet-functions` is an alist of `(LANGUAGE-ID .
+If the language server for that language doesn't support returning snippets, you can customize the variable `company-lsp--snippet-functions` to define snippets for candidates. `company-lsp--snippet-functions` is an alist of `(LANGUAGE-ID .
 SNIPPET-FUNCTION)`.